 The University shall maintain insurance which provides for payment for medical services, in excess of a student’s personal health insurance benefits, for injuries sustained during participation in regularly scheduled intercollegiate sports events, practices, and tryouts.

-Students participating in University programs involving international travel shall obtain and maintain in force health insurance consistent with CSU International Programs’ requirements for the entire period abroad.361.6.6 Certificates of Coverage
+Students participating in University programs involving international travel shall obtain, and maintain in force, health insurance consistent with CSU International Programs’ requirements for the entire period abroad.

+361.6.6 Foreign Travel Insurance Program (FTIP)

+All CSU faculty, staff, and students traveling on official university business must obtain complete travel pre-approval to ensure coverage under the Foreign Travel Insurance Program (FTIP) through CSURMA prior to travelling.
+Pre-approval is required to enroll traveler in the Travel Alert System through CSURMA.

+Retroactive FTIP coverage is defined as obtaining insurance protection for travel that was not pre-approved before departure.
+Retroactive FTIP coverage will only be authorized under exceptional circumstances, as such requests are not in compliance with CSU policy.
+Any exception must be reviewed and approved by Risk Management and the appropriate international travel approvers.
+Premiums for FTIP coverage are the responsibility of the traveler or their department.

+FTIP covers up to 364 days of continuous travel, and includes general liability, excess auto liability, primary medical expense, emergency medical benefits, emergency medical evacuation, repatriation of remains, war risk coverage, and accidental death and dismemberment benefits.
+Coverage is subject to terms, conditions, and exclusions.
+FTIP does not apply within the United States and is not extended to individuals traveling to their country of citizenship.
+Additionally, FTIP coverage does not apply in countries under U.S. trade or economic sanctions.

+All travelers must regularly consult the U.S. State Department Travel Advisories.
+These advisories are subject to change and should be reviewed during the travel approval process and again immediately prior to departure.

+361.6.7 Certificates of Coverage

-The University may provide certificates of insurance, evidence of self-insurance, or endorsements demonstrating coverage or providing additional coverage as required in contracts administered through Contract and Procurement Services.
-Contracts and Procurement shall be responsible for the acquisition and distribution of certificates of coverage.
+The University may provide certificates of insurance, evidence of self-insurance, or endorsements demonstrating coverage or providing additional coverage as required in contracts administered through Procurement Services.
+Procurement shall be responsible for the acquisition and distribution of certificates of coverage.

-361.6.7 Agreements, Contracts, Leases, Memorandums, and Purchases
+361.6.8 Agreements, Contracts, Leases, Memorandums, and Purchases